 1. University of Auckland

-The first university we will discuss today is the most well regarded and the largest university in the country – the University of Auckland.
-40,000 students are enrolled with the university between different undergraduate, master’s, and doctoral programs.
+The first university is the most well-regarded and the largest in the country – the University of Auckland.
+40,000 students are enrolled in the university between different undergraduate, master’s, and doctoral programs.
 For this article, we will focus on the Faculty of Engineering, based in the Newmarket Campus near the city’s central business district.

-As is fitting the largest university in the country, there is a large array of services available on the campus.
-This includes the extensive library, early childhood centers, and employability services.
+As one of the largest universities in the country, there is a large array of services available on the campus.
+This includes an extensive library, early childhood centers, and employability services.

 2. Auckland University of Technology

 Next up is the Auckland University of Technology.
-Founded relatively recently in 2000, AUT’s reputation has grown on the back of its high-quality engineering programs.
+Founded relatively recently in 2000, AUT’s reputation has grown because of its high-quality engineering programs.
 It is now ranked in the top 1% of universities worldwide by the QS Rankings, further demonstrating the quality of the taught programs.

-For those interested in studying engineering the Faculty of Engineering offers an extensive selection of classes, even at a bachelor’s level.
+For those interested in studying engineering, the Faculty of Engineering offers an extensive selection of classes, even at a bachelor’s level.
 These include architectural, electrical, and mechatronic engineering, among others.
-With such comprehensive programs, AUT is definitely a top engineering institution in New Zealand.
-Students that wish to continue their studies can complete either coursework or a research master’s.
+With such comprehensive programs, AUT is a top engineering institution in New Zealand.
+Students who wish to continue their studies can complete either coursework or a research master’s.

 Outside of the campus is the city of Auckland.
 The city is filled with history and culture that should interest any student.
 From the Auckland War Memorial Museum to the whale safari in the Hauraki Gulf, the city has more than enough to see between classes.